Travel Funding

 International Conference Travel

-Master's students and doctoral students in years 1-5 of their studies who are presenting their research at international conferences are eligible to apply for the international travel fund award.
+Doctoral students in years 1-5 of their studies who are presenting their research at international conferences are eligible to apply for the international travel fund award.
 This fund is administered by the Graduate School.
 The BioMed Conference Travel Award may be combined with the International Conference Travel funding for students presenting at international conferences.

 Recruiting Travel